ryanstwrt/FRIDGe/docs/source/Core.md

 Note: This will overwrite any coolant material assigned to an assembly.
 `Assembly Position` is used to describe each assembly in the core, and what assembly goes there.
 The first entry is a five character string which broken into a triplet.
 The first two number denote the ring, the letter denotes the hextant, and the last two numbers denote the number of assemblies off the hextant axis.
+For example, 05A03 is in ring 5, hextant A, and 3 assemblies off the axis.
 Figure 1, shows the nomenclature used to describe each position.

 Figure 1.
 Description of assembly positions.